 In general, coded results for reportable laboratory results fall into three categories: microorganism names (e.g. 88274000^Tryspanoma curzi^SCT), presence or absence findings ( e.g. 260373001^Detected^SCT), and less commonly substances (255835006^Shiga toxin^SCT).
 When SNOMED CT is used in OBX-5, CWE_CRO.9 shall contain the laboratory’s original text which is used for printing and/or display to satisfy CLIA reporting requirements.
-CWE_CRO.2 and CWE_CRO.9 may contain the same value, when the coded description is also the original text.
+The original text can be different than or the same as the text describing the standard or local code..

 Specimen Type

-SNOMED CT drawn from the specimen hierarchy in SNOMED CT is the recommended vocabulary for specimen source terms in SPM-4 (Specimen type).
-Specimen type/source terms in SPM-4 may be drawn from HL7 table 0487 as well.
-A cross-mapping is under development.<<llink>>
+SNOMED CT drawn from the specimen hierarchy in SNOMED CT SHALL be used vocabulary for specimen source terms in SPM-4 (Specimen type).
+A cross-mapping between HL70487 and SNOMED CT is under development.<<llink>>

 UCUM

-UCUM (Unified Code for Units of Measure) shall be used for reporting units of measure
+UCUM (Unified Code for Units of Measure) SHALLl be used for reporting units of measure

 A table of example UCUM units for electronic messaging is available here: http://loinc.org/downloads/usage/units .